anya-chocolat/CV/README.md

-### my CV made using HTML and CSS
+### My CV made using HTML and CSS

-It is meant for exporting an A4 PDF.
+It is meant for being exported as an A4 PDF.